 I arrived after dark and tried to find my way down to the lake.
-A convoy of women and kids headed that way took me in.
-They said it wasn’t safe for me, which added as much to any remote sense of security as it subtracted.
-Down by the lake someone pointed me to Niko’s tent and we had delicious beers and more delicious rolexes and the most delicious stars.
+A convoy of women and kids was headed that way too and took me in.
+They said it wasn’t safe for me alone, which added to my perceived safety just as much as it subtracted.
+Down by the lake someone pointed me to Niko’s tent, and we had delicious beers and more delicious rolexes and the most delicious stars.
 He’d cycled his lazy butt all the way from Rwanda, while I had bussed my even lazier butt.
-We had much a few laughs to catch up on.
+We had quite a few laughs to catch up on.

 Lake Victoria / Uganda · 2017 men in the making

 Lake Victoria / Uganda · 2017 rain calling

 Lake Victoria / Uganda · 2017 from rope to twine

 Kitende / Uganda · 2017 home is this

 I didn’t have time to volunteer in Uganda, but that’s a lie.
 I didn’t make the time because I wanted to go to Ethiopia before leaving the continent.
 I did visit a nonprofit in Kitende though that came recommended by someone I’d met in Kigali.
 “Chigali” and “Chitende”, they would pronounce it in Uganda.